Village Acupuncture & Herbal Medicine

 Chinese herbal medicine is a 2,000 year old tradition using naturally occurring substances — including herbs — to enhance one's health and vitality.
 As opposed to Western medicine, the foundation of this approach is to support the body's natural self-healing mechanisms and abilities.

-Since each patient has different needs, I carefully select and combine a variety of herbs that will synergistically blend together to achieve optimal results for your unique situation.
-I prescribe high-quality, professional-grade herbal medicines that are available only to qualified licensed professionals.
+Since each patient has different needs, we carefully select and combine a variety of herbs that will synergistically blend together to achieve optimal results for your unique situation.
+We prescribe high-quality, professional-grade herbal medicines that are available only to qualified licensed professionals.

 Although Gua Sha is an ancient healing technique used by Chinese Medicine practitioners for thousands of years, it is relatively unknown in the West.
 It is recognized throughout Asia as a highly effective treatment for chronic pain conditions, stress, fatigue, and a host of other ailments.